By Alison Preece | October 27, 2020 | Lawyer Limelights

 “We’re not doing as well as we’d like on race,” says Selendy, referring to the lack of racial diversity in their partnership ranks.
 They do, however, have a significantly diverse associate base, with over 30 percent identifying as people of color.
 And because they’re a small firm where associates get high-level experience, every voice is listened to, and the culture and policies all promote inclusiveness, they’re better positioned than many firms to develop a diverse partnership in the coming years.

 “The most important value that I think we share is our commitment to constantly be evolving, innovating, educating, and learning,” says Flugman.

 Flugman, who is gay, has found a lot of value in connecting with other LGBTQ lawyers through organizations such as the National LGBT Bar Association.
 “I’ve found that one of my greatest strengths in terms of my ability to connect with people is in that community,” says Flugman.
 He encourages his colleagues in other marginalized communities to “use their diversity as a strength, as a business opportunity,” through things like networking and participating in panel discussions.

 “We encourage our associates to choose some type of conference or event every year,” says Flugman.
 "We pay for them to go, and someone from our marketing team will go with them and actually help coach them in real time on how to walk up to people, how to talk about themselves, the work they're doing, and our firm.”

 Through these efforts, they are training young associates from all backgrounds to develop client relationships and generate business.
 It's another aspect of nurturing diverse talent that too often gets short shrift at Big Law firms.

-It’s also another indicator that the efforts at Selendy & Gay to attract, nurture and retain diverse talent just make good business sense.
+It’s also another indicator that the efforts at Selendy Gay Elsberg to attract, nurture and retain diverse talent just make good business sense.
 They understand the value of a diverse team, and they make a real commitment to invest in all of their associates because they recognize that their incredible work product and service to clients is always dependent on their people.